(most common name)

 Two years after that, healthy new black pied cattle arrived again from the Netherlands.
 Four new cows and one new bull joined Chenery’s ‘Dutchman 37’ and it was then, in 1861, that the first herd of Dutch black pied cattle in North America was officially established.

 This initial herd became famous for its milk productivity.
 So Chenery and other breeders imported even more Dutch black pied cattle (and also some black pied cattle from the German region of Schleswig-Holstein).
 It is very important to remember that, at this point in history, there was no consistency standard or herdbook for any black pied cattle anywhere — not even in the Netherlands or in Germany.

-Sometime around the year 1862, Chenery wrote an article about his ‘Dutch’ cattle for the newly-founded US Department of Agriculture and — for reasons unknown — the name ‘Holstein’ was highlighted in his article.
+Sometime around the year 1862, Chenery wrote an article about his ‘Dutch’ cattle for the newly-founded US Department of Agriculture.
+For reasons unknown, the name ‘Holstein’ was highlighted in this article.

-It was ten years later though, in 1872, that the first herdbook using the name ‘Holstein’ was published in Massachusetts.
-But this first herdbook had no detailed color standard or consistency yet expected of this new American breed called ‘Holstein’.
+Ten years later, in 1872, the first herdbook using the name ‘Holstein’ was published in Massachusetts.
+However, this first herdbook had no detailed color standard or consistency yet expected of this new American breed called ‘Holstein’.

 Keep in mind that, at this point in its history, the American ‘Holstein’ breed was still being raised as a dual-purpose dairy/beef animal.